keadex/keadex/.github/ISSUE_TEMPLATE/keadex-mina-feature-request.md

 ---
-name: Keadex Mina Feature request
+name: Keadex Mina Feature Request
 about: Suggest an idea for this project
 title: "[Keadex Mina Feature Request]"
 labels: keadex mina